Nature: sweet, slightly cold

 • Premier herb for stomach Yin deficiency: stronger than Mai men dong at nourishing stomach Yin.

 • The true herb is effective at lowering blood pressure, even in small doses.
+Treasured and consumed by elderly, often even saving the cooked herb and chewing on it to get all the medicine out of it.

 • The true herb is quite difficult to obtain in the U.S., and is very expensive, though it is also very popular with some practitioners.

-Hsu: Stimulates smooth muscle contraction of the small intestine, increases its tonicity, promotes peristalsis and gastric secretion.
+Hong-Yen Hsu (Oriental Materia Medica): Stimulates smooth muscle contraction of the small intestine, increases its tonicity, promotes peristalsis and gastric secretion.

 • Slightly antipyretic and analgesic.